allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

 # CMPSC 100-03 Practical Session 1

 In this practical session, we focus on setting up various tools and platforms that are mission-critical to our work.
-Initially these include:
+Initially, these include:
 * [Slack](https://www.slack.com)
 * [GitHub](https://www.github.com)
 * Chocolatey (**Windows only**)